Wordius/zola-wordius/content/journal/2024-07-06-i-am-a-gardener.md

 Me: “Well, not all of them…”

-Posy lady: “Well you wouldn’t be suitable for my garden, then.
+Posh lady: “Well you wouldn’t be suitable for my garden, then.
 Goodbye.”

 And, with that, she put the phone down.
 Well, I guess she did.
 Maybe she had a manservant to do that kind of thing.